 Since many of us are working from home creating a daily meditation practice can help us tremendously.
 We are now forced to homeschool our kids, while working at the same time, maybe dealing with the financial burden of being furloughed or laid off while having to prepare meals for our families and regular household chores.
 There is a lot going on.
 It is very stressful and overwhelming.
 Some people might feel quite scattered and hard to focus.

-A good way to deal with this is to just focus on 1 thing at a time.
+A good way to deal with this is to just focus on one thing at a time.
 You can time yourself and wash the dishes for 10 min and move on to something else.
 Or work with your kids school work for a specific time and then go for a walk, or answer emails for 30 min and move on to something else.
 Doing things in small increments of time helps you to feel accomplished and productive, which helps you to feel good about your day.
 It is important to reward yourself and take care of yourself, especially during this pandemic.

 Right now, understandably, the mental health of your employees and team is likely under additional strain as a result of COVID-19.
 And this practice of meditation and being mindful of how we are feeling and dealing with that stress is really important whether you’re on the frontline of a hospital or working from home.